Expert Dental Crowns in Post, TX: What You Need to Know

 Understanding Dental Crowns: A Comprehensive Guide

 A dental crown is a custom-made cap that fits over a damaged or decayed tooth.
 It restores the tooth's shape, size, strength, and appearance.
-As Dr. [doctor_name] explains, crowns are often used to protect weakened teeth after root canal treatment or large fillings, as well as to improve the appearance of discolored or misshapen teeth.
+As Dr. Xochitl Anderton explains, crowns are often used to protect weakened teeth after root canal treatment or large fillings, as well as to improve the appearance of discolored or misshapen teeth.

 Advantages of Choosing Dental Crowns